Dinger's Aviation Pages

 During World War One, tracer ammunition types with a small explosive charge and incendiary properties were developed for aircraft-mounted machine guns to attack observation balloons and airships.
 The Allies deemed it to be against the rules of war to use this ammunition to fire at ground troops, other aircraft, or directly at the crew stations of airships and balloons ³.
 The smallest of 3 types of the American

-Davis recoilless gun developed for aircraft use during WW1 fired a 2-pound (910 gramme) shell of 40mm calibre, so outside the terms of the St Petersburgh Declaration.
-However, the Germans disregarded the St Petersburgh Declaration and deployed the 20mm Beker cannon in use from aircraft and in the anti-aircraft role, firing a small 123-gramme explosive shell.
+Davis recoilless gun developed for aircraft use during WW1 fired a 2-pound (910-gram) shell of 40mm calibre, so outside the terms of the St Petersburgh Declaration.
+The British briefly used the Vickers 1.59 QF gun of 40mm calibre firing a 1.2 Ib (0.54 kg) shell mounted in the nose of FE2b aircraft, again outside the limits of the Declaration.
+However, the Germans disregarded the St Petersburgh Declaration and deployed the 20mm Beker cannon in use from aircraft and the anti-aircraft role, firing a small 123-gram explosive shell.

 The various uses of the "COW" gun in aircraft designs of the late 1920s and early 1930s, such as the Vickers COW gun fighter pictured above, could be seen as a last attempt by the British Air Ministry to come up with a weapon that did not contravene the Saint Petersburgh Declaration.